EMDR Trauma Therapy at The Best Treatment Center

 Healing From Traumatic Life Events

 At The Best Treatment Center, we are all about healing the whole person, mind, body, and spirit.
 A part of our healing model for the mind is our EMDR Therapy.
 EMDR is best known for helping individuals heal from traumatic events.
-According to our in-house statistics, about 90% of our client population has experienced one form of trauma in their past.
+According to our in-house statistics, about 90% of our guest population has experienced one form of trauma in their past.
 The use of EMDR is expanding and helping more and more people with issues that are causing them distress in their lives.
 EMDR treatment for addictions is a good example.

 For many people the traumatic experience is too intense or the discomfort is to great for them to face and instead they turn to addiction.
 These feelings often resemble emptiness, grief, boredom, isolation, or alienation- and we know no one wants to have these emotions flowing through them.
 Turning to the use of drugs or alcohol as a form of self medication can numb those uncomfortable feelings or memories.
 This is not a permanent fix however.